Evgeniy241984/github-search-app-react/README.md

 # github-search-app

-Web application, which lists the repositories and organizations by search term.
+Web application, which lists GitHub repositories by search term.

  [gh-pages](https://evgeniy241984.github.io/github-search-app-react/)

  [code](https://github.com/Evgeniy241984/github-search-app)

-## Framework features:
+## Features:

-Used API: [GitHub API](api.github.com) to get data.
+### The project was developed as a single page application on React

-## Project source code structure
+### Has Redux State management

-# Getting Started with Create React App
+### Used SCSS and responsive styles

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+### Search has debounce input 500 ms

 ## Available Scripts